nyxtom/nyxtom.github.io/_posts/2020-10-10-books-wgpu.md

 We make use of the **gl_VertexIndex** to select the right **vec2** in the **positions** array, then output the result to **gl_Position**.

 Next, the fragment shader will be the same as in the previous sections.
 It simply outputs the same color to the `location=0` output variable.
 As mentioned previously, this usually refers to the passed in current swap chain texture attached at the beginning of our render pass.
+Add this code to `examples/triangle/triangle.frag` file.

 ```glsl
 #version 450